bring/developer-site/content/api/modify-delivery/index.md

     identifier: modifydelivery
     title: Modify Delivery API
     url: /api/modify-delivery
-    parent: book
+    parent: track
 weight: 23

 introduction:
   The Modify Delivery API can be used to modify shipments that are on their way to the recipient.
-Shipments can be stopped and returned to the sender, they can be rerouted to a new delivery address or it is possible to change the cash on delivery amount.
-We support domestic and cross border shipments in Norway, Sweden and Denmark.
-Do note however, that there are limitations to our services in Sweden and Denmark.
+Shipments can be stopped and returned to the sender, they can be rerouted to a new delivery address and it is possible to change the cash on delivery amount.
+We support all sender countries with recipients in Norway, Sweden and Denmark for Stop Delivery and Change Address.
 Detailed overview of our services can be found below.

 information:
   - title: Authentication